As estátuas do jardim da Praça de Londres, junto à Igreja de São João de Deus, não estiveram sempre nesse sítio. Tem ideia de onde elas vieram?

 Cine-Teatro Monumental

-The statues we’re talking about were part of the façade of one of the most emblematic and modern cine-teatros (venues for films and plays) of Lisbon, the Cine-Teatro Monumental.
-It was located where today is the Shopping Centre Dolce Vita Monumental, in Duque de Saldanha Square, in the zone of Avenidas Novas.
+The statues we refer to were part of the façade of one of Lisbon’s most emblematic and modern entertainment venues, the Cine-Teatro Monumental, located in Praça do Duque de Saldanha, in the Avenidas Novas area.

 The Cine-Teatro Monumental was projected by the Portuguese architect Raúl Rodrigues Lima (1909-1980) and inaugurated in 1951.